Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations

 for all $ v, w \in C( [0,T], \mathbb{R}^d ) $.
-Then there exists a family $ C_p \in [0, \infty) $, $ p \in [1, \infty) $, of real numbers such that
+Then there exists a family $ C_p \in[0, \infty) $, $ p \in[1, \infty) $, of real numbers such that

-for all $ N \in \{ 2^1, 2^2, 2^3, \ldots \} $ and all $ p \in [1, \infty) $.
-In particular, there are finite $ \mathcal{F} $/$ \mathcal{B}( [0,\infty) ) $-measurable mappings $ \tilde{C}_{ \varepsilon } \colon \Omega \rightarrow [0,\infty) $, $ \varepsilon \in (0,\frac{1}{2}) $, such that
+for all $ N \in\{ 2^1, 2^2, 2^3, \ldots\} $ and all $ p \in[1, \infty) $.
+In particular, there are finite $ \mathcal{F} / \mathcal{B}( [0,\infty) ) $-measurable mappings $ \tilde{C}_{ \varepsilon} \dvtx\Omega \rightarrow[0,\infty) $, $ \varepsilon\in(0,\frac{1}{2}) $, such that

-for all $ N \in \N $ and all $ \varepsilon \in (0,\frac{1}{2}) $ $ \mathbb{P} $-almost surely. \end{prop} The convergence rate $ N^{ - \frac{1}{2} } \left( 1 + \ld(N) \right)^{ \frac{3}{2} } $ for $ N \in \N $ obtained in \eqref{eq:tamed_convergence_2} is the same as in Remark~8 in Creutzig, Dereich, M\"{u}ller-Gronbach and Ritter~\cite{cdmr09}.
+for all $ N \in\N$ and all $ \varepsilon\in(0,\frac{1}{2}) $ $ \mathbb{P} $-almost surely. \end{prop} The convergence rate $ N^{ - {1}/{2} } ( 1 + \ld(N) )^{ {3}/{2} } $ for $ N \in\N$ obtained in \eqref{eqtamedconvergence2} is the same as in Remark~8 in Creutzig et al.~\cite{cdmr09}.
 For numerical approximation results for SDEs with globally Lipschitz continuous coefficients but under less restrictive smoothness assumption on the payoff function, the reader is referred to Giles, Higham and Mao~\cite{ghm09} and D\"{o}rsek and Teichmann~\cite{dt10}.
-Moreover, numerical approximation results for SDEs with non-globally Lipschitz continuous and at most linearly growing coefficients can be found in Yan~\cite{y02}, for instance. \begin{proof}[Proof of Proposition~\ref{thm:tamed_convergence}] The triangle inequality gives
+Moreover, numerical approximation results for SDEs with nonglobally Lipschitz continuous and at most linearly growing coefficients can be found in Yan~\cite{y02}, for instance. \begin{pf*}{Proof of Proposition~\ref{thmtamedconvergence}} The triangle inequality gives